FabricMC/fabric-docs/develop/resource-conditions.md

 ### Creating Your Condition {#creating-your-condition}

 A resource condition consists of three parts:

-- a constructor that accepts values
+- A constructor that accepts values.
-- a codec to serialize those values
+- A codec to serialize those values.
-- a `test` method to handle what to do with them
+- A `test` method that uses the values to determine whether the condition should pass.

 We'll create a new class for the resource condition, named `DateMatchesResourceCondition`.
 First, create a new `record` that accepts an `int` for the month, and an `int` for the day: